Sessions Cites The Bible To Justify Immigrant Family Separations

 As the New York Times reported, the Southern Baptist Convention is a conservative evangelical denomination and the nation's largest Protestant church.
 The resolution passed "on a near unanimous vote of the thousands of delegates in the room."

-White House press secretary Sarah Sanders said at Thursday's press briefing that she wasn't aware of the attorney general's comments, but she endorsed Sessions' interpretation of the Scripture.
+White House press secretary Sarah Sanders said at Thursday's press briefing that she wasn't aware of the attorney general's comments, but she endorsed Sessions' interpretation of Scripture.

 "I can say that it is very biblical to enforce the law.
 That is actually repeated a number of times throughout the Bible," she said.